QuantumConcepts/STLdotNET/README.md

-#An STL Reading and Writing Library for .NET
+# An STL Reading and Writing Library for .NET
 This library facilitates the reading and writing of Stereo Lithograph (STL) files.
 It is written in C# 4 and was created with Visual Studio 2012.

-##Features
+## Features
 * Reads ASCII STL files.
 * Reads binary STL files.
 * Writes ASCII STL files.
 * Writes binary STL files.
 * Provides an object-oriented mechanism by which to create STL files from scratch.

-##Installation
+## Installation
 You may [find the latest release here](https://github.com/QuantumConcepts/STLdotNET/releases).
 You can download the source and build it yourself, download the binaries from the release, or install the NuGet package:

     Install-Package QuantumConcepts.Formats.StereoLithography

-##DotNet Core
+## DotNet Core
-A port of this library can be found [Here](https://github.com/Chedberg84/STL.NetCore) that works with DotNet Core.
+If you're using dotNET Core, see [this port](https://github.com/Chedberg84/STL.NetCore) until this repo is updated to support mutl-targeting.